Tools and Resources for Beginner Disability Resource Coordinators (DRCs)

 - Guideposts for Success

-DEI youth projects incorporate an approach to career pathways programs for youth that implement strategies based upon and consistent with the youth “Guideposts for Success (NCWD/Youth, national TA enter partner).
+Incorporates an approach to career pathways programs for youth that implement strategies based upon the youth “Guideposts for Success”.
+(NCWD/Youth, national partner)

 - Customized Employment Strategies

 To help job seekers with significant disabilities participate in customized career pathways programs.
 (LEAD Center, national partner).

 - Career Pathways: Systems and Program Level Strategies: Two-Part Series

 This series provides an overview of Career Pathways and how Career Pathways and DEI strategies align at the “system level” and under WIOA, as well as a breakdown on Career Pathways strategies at the “program level”.

 - DEI Orientation Series: The Role of the DRC